Non-line-of-sight propagation: Good insulators (poor conductors)

 If $\sigma \ll \omega\epsilon_0\epsilon_r$ the material is a good insulator (or dielectric) or a poor conductor and substantially transmit waves that are incident upon it.
 Virtually no RF power is absorbed but some can be reflected at its boundaries depending on its relative permittivity compared to that of free space, which is unity.
 This uses the concept of intrinsic impedance, which is described below.
 There are few large physical objects that are also good insulators, with the interesting exception of fresh water icebergs but these do not usually feature in most urban environments.
-However large volumes of gas generally behave as dielectrics.
+However, large volumes of gas generally behave as dielectrics.
 Examples of these are regions of the Earths atmosphere, which gradually reduce in density at increasing altitudes up to 10 to 20 km.
 At greater altitudes from about 50 km to 200 km various ionospheric layers also behave like dielectrics and are heavily dependent on the influence of the Sun.
-Ionospheric layers are not gases but plasmas.
+Ionospheric layers are not neutral gases but plasmas.